Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Conclusions and future work

-This work performs nonlinear input–output analysis for a nine-mode transitional shear flow model \cite{moehlis2004low} using the Small-Signal Finite-Gain (SSFG) $\mathcal{L}_p$ stability theorem (Theorem \ref{thm:small_signal_stability} \citep[Theorem 5.1]{Khalil2002}), which is compared with numerical simulations and theoretical analysis of traditional linear finite-gain $\mathcal{L}_p$ stability and linear $\mathcal{L}_2$ gain ($\mathcal{H}_\infty$ norm of transfer function).
-We construct quadratic Lyapunov functions of unforced nonlinear systems by formulating and solving optimization problems described by Linear Matrix Inequalities (LMI, Theorem \ref{thm:Liu2020PRE}) and Sum-of-Squares (SOS, Theorem \ref{thm:SOS}).
+This work performs nonlinear input–output analysis for a nine-mode transitional shear flow model \cite{moehlis2004low} using the Small-Signal Finite-Gain (SSFG) $\mathcal{L}_p$ stability theorem (Theorem \ref{thm:small_signal_stability} \citep[Theorem 5.1]{Khalil2002}).
+We construct quadratic Lyapunov functions of unforced nonlinear systems by formulating and solving Linear Matrix Inequalities (LMI, Theorem \ref{thm:Liu2020PRE}) and Sum-of-Squares (SOS, Theorem \ref{thm:SOS}).
 This SSFG $\mathcal{L}_p$ stability theorem allows us to obtain upper bounds on the permissible forcing amplitude ($f_{\text{LMI}}$ or $f_{\text{SOS}}$) below which a finite nonlinear input–output gains ($\gamma$ or $\gamma_{\text{SOS}}$) can be maintained, rigorously analyzing nonlinear input-output systems by Lyapunov type framework \cite{Khalil2002}.
 These quantities are computed as a function of the Reynolds number Re and the preset upper bound of state variable amplitude $\delta$ (i.e., $\|\boldsymbol{a}(t)\| \leq \delta$ as in \eqref{eq:upper_bound_state_variable}).
-The nonlinear $\mathcal{L}_p$ input-output gains $\gamma$ and $\gamma_{\text{SOS}}$ increase with the Reynolds number $\mathrm{Re}$ and remain nearly independent of $\delta$ at low $\delta$ until the $\delta$ value leading to the infeasibility of LMI or SOS.
+The nonlinear input-output $\mathcal{L}_p$ gains $\gamma$ and $\gamma_{\text{SOS}}$ increase with the Reynolds number $\mathrm{Re}$ and remain nearly independent of $\delta$ at low $\delta$ until the $\delta$ value leading to the infeasibility of LMI or SOS.
 The permissible forcing amplitude, $f_{\text{LMI}}$ and $f_{\text{SOS}}$, decrease with $\mathrm{Re}$, reflecting the requirement for smaller forcing amplitudes to maintain a finite $\mathcal{L}_p$ gain at higher Re.
-Since larger $\delta$ permits larger state-variable amplitudes, the upper bounds $f_{\text{LMI}}$ and $f_{\text{SOS}}$ increase with $\delta$.
+Since larger $\delta$ permits larger state-variable amplitudes, the permissible forcing amplitude $f_{\text{LMI}}$ and $f_{\text{SOS}}$ increase with $\delta$.